dxoigmn/achilles/README.markdown

 Installing Achilles is similar to any other Rails-based application.
 You can play around with Achilles locally using a sqlite3 database but is recommended to use MySQL in production.

+To play around with Achilles you must first edit the config/environment.rb file.
+There are several things you will want to change:

+  1. The session secret (config.action_controller.session[:secret])
+  2. The nmap executable path (config.app_config.nmap_path)
+  3. Where results from nmap should be stored  (config.app_config.nmap_path_results)
+  4. The nessus executable path (config.app_config.nessus_path)
+  5. Where nessus results should be stored (config.app_config.nessus_results_path and config.app_config.nessus_plugins_path)

-To play around run the following commands:
+Then run the following commands:

     rake db:create
     rake db:migrate